Russia accuses Norway of restricting its activities on Arctic islands

 It also pointed to restrictions on the use of a Russian helicopter and said there were also several other problems.

 “We do not intend to curtail our presence there.
-On the contrary, we have long-term plans for strengthening, diversifying and modernizing it,” it said.
+On the contrary, we have long-term plans for strengthening, diversifying and modernising it,” it said.